-The Coalition sponsors a 401(k) plan that covers eligible employees that have met the service requirement of one month and are at least twenty-one years old.
+The Coalition participates in a 401(k) plan for its employees.
+Employees are eligible for participation in the Plan if they have met the service requirement of one month and are at least twenty-one years old.
 The Coalition's current discretionary matching contribution to the Plan is limited to 50% of the first 7% of employee's annual compensation.
 The Coalition's discretionary matching contributions are vested by the employees over five years.
 Any non-vested amounts forfeited during a plan year are used to reduce future employer contribution obligations.
-Retirement plan expense totaled \$7,715 during the year ended June 30, 2015.
+Retirement plan expense totaled \$8,716 during the year ended June 30, 2016.